sigilante/duo/E-types.md

 [[@p @p] @ud]
 ```

 Most of the time, we will define such complex types using specific runes and “mold builder” tools.
+Thus a `list` needs an associated type `(list @)` to correctly denote the data type.

 ### Identifying Molds